-Digital marketing has become increasingly popular these days.
-Unfortunately, with the abundance of information available today, Digital marketing beginners are left to sift through what is valuable and what could be a scam.
+Digital marketing has become popular these days.
+With the abundance of information today, beginners are left to sift through what is valuable.

-In this episode, Ken McCarthy shares some of his experiences as a pioneer in the Digital marketing industry.
-He also shares deep insights on how to navigate and be successful in the world of Digital marketing, providing many relatable examples taken from the world of the internet in this day and age.
+In this episode, Ken McCarthy shares some of his experiences as a pioneer in digital marketing.
+He shares deep insights on how to navigate and be successful in the world of digital marketing.
+He provides many relatable examples taken from the world of the internet today.
 Join us and learn how to begin and navigate through the world of internet marketing.

 Challenges and Values for Success in Internet Marketing

-- Ken’s first taste of marketing was on getting girls to come to their high school dances.
+- Ken’s first taste of digital marketing strategies was on getting girls to come to their high school dances.

 - He did some demographic studies without knowing what it was.
 He discovered there were a lot of all-girls Catholic high schools in New York City.
 Then, he put up posters in these schools and went from a girl to guy ratio of 1:2 to 3:1.

 - In college, Ken promoted concerts and brought jazz musicians to his campus.